-- The Group achieved underlying earnings before interest, tax, depreciation and amortisation (EBITDA) before significant items of \$14.6M (2020: \$13.8M). - Underlying Net profit / (loss) before tax was \$1.1M and Net profit / (loss) after tax was (\$0.6M). - No dividend will be paid in respect of full year FY21 results.
+- The Group achieved underlying earnings before interest, tax, depreciation and amortisation (EBITDA) before significant items of \$14.6 million (2020: \$13.8 million). - Underlying net profit/(loss) before tax was \$1.1 million and net profit/(loss) after tax was (\$0.6 million). - No dividend will be paid in respect of full year FY21 results.

-Segment performance
+Segment Performance

 - The Woodfibre segment was impacted by the lag effect of lower pricing in the prior corresponding period.
-In addition lower dry fibre as a result of the La Nina event in the Eastern States contributed to lower EBITDA.
-These impacts were offset by additional volume shipped particulary out of Geelong.
-One of the largest impacts to the segment against the prior corresponding period was the performance of the Group's joint venture South West Fibre (SWF), which was adversely impacted by limited sales of the back of the adverse market conditions in FY20, resulting in a an EBITDA loss of \$1.5M which is \$4.3M lower than the corresponding period. -) SWF resumed operations and signed a new supply contract with Australian Bluegum Plantations - Midway recently signed contracts with a new Chinese customer for woodfibre sales from the Tiwi Islands in the next two financial years. - In the plantation management segment, primarily as a result of appreciation of the AUD against the USD impacting log prices, a net decrement on the treecrop was recorded of (\$2.3M). - Ongoing timber supply constraints and unplanned customer shut-downs in Western Australia as a result of the COVID-19 pandemic resulted in reduced domestic business by the Forestry Logistics segment.
+In addition lower dry fibre as a result of the La Nina event in the eastern states contributed to lower EBITDA.
+These impacts were offset by additional volume shipped particularly out of Geelong.
+One of the largest impacts to the segment against the prior corresponding period was the performance of the Group's joint venture South West Fibre (SWF), which was adversely impacted by limited sales on the back of the adverse market conditions in FY20, resulting in an EBITDA loss of \$1.5 million, which is \$4.3 million lower than the corresponding period. - SWF resumed operations and signed a new supply contract with Australian Bluegum Plantations. - Midway recently signed contracts with a new Chinese customer for woodfibre sales from the Tiwi Islands in the next two financial years. - In the plantation management segment, primarily as a result of appreciation of the AUD against the USD impacting log prices, a net decrement on the treecrop was recorded of (\$2.3 million). - Ongoing timber supply constraints and unplanned customer shutdowns in Western Australia as a result of the COVID-19 pandemic resulted in reduced domestic business by the Forestry Logistics segment.